Wasim-Zaman/multermate/readme.md

 # Multer Mate

 A robust and flexible file upload utility built on top of Multer, providing advanced file handling capabilities for Node.js applications.
+Now with full TypeScript support!

 ## Features